 What are your business goals?

 Let’s forget about social media for a moment.
 What are your overall business goals?
-These need to be tied into your social media strategy and should absolutely include and be tied to your sales funnels.
+This need to be tied into your social media strategy and should absolutely include and be tied to your sales funnel.

 If you don’t have a business plan, think about what overall goals you would like to achieve for your business.
 Possible example of some of the goals that social media can help you achieve include: